NDPHC signs agreement with BEDC to deliver 250MW stranded power

 The evolution, according to him, has presented the industry players, including NDPHC and BEDC, with unique challenges.

-He said for the distribution firms, the significant capital investments required to upgrade their respective networks have been difficult to raise due to industry challenges.
+He said for the distribution firms, the significant capital investments required to upgrade their respective networks has been difficult to raise due to industry challenges.

-Meanwhile, the BEDC, Chief Executive Officer, Mrs. Funke Osibodu, said her company aims at delivering incremental power from the NDPHC underutilized or stranded capacity to several industrial and commercial hubs through multiple solutions across the certain locations in Delta, Edo, Ondo, and Ekiti for the electricity value chain.
+Meanwhile, the BEDC, Chief Executive Officer, Mrs Funke Osibodu, said her company aims at delivering incremental power from the NDPHC underutilized or stranded capacity to several industrial and commercial hubs through multiple solutions across the certain locations in Delta, Edo, Ondo and Ekiti for electricity value chain.